KoalaV2/gettime/README.md

 # GetTime/Sodschema
-A schedule viewer for Skola24 compatable schools.
+A schedule viewer for Skola24 compatible schools.

 ***